Boston Retail Space

 Click Here to Search

-In the market for retail space in Boston?
+In the market for a new commercial space in Boston?
 Let Boston City Properties help you explore the possibilities.
-Whether you're looking in Back Bay, Brookline, the Seaport District, downtown or elsewhere in the city, prime retail space is available for purchase or lease at any given moment.
+Whether you're looking in Back Bay, Brookline, the Seaport District, downtown or elsewhere in the city, prime properties are available for purchase or lease at any given moment.
 The trick is locating properties that suit your needs and budget, and that's what often leads to confusion.
 There's an easy solution, though: Simply avail yourself of our free, constantly updated Boston retail space listings to get up to speed on the available offerings, or chat with a member of our friendly team for additional assistance.

 Boston's Retail Market Boom

 There hasn't been a better time in recent memory to open a retail establishment in Boston.
 The city is in the midst of an exciting retail boom, so now's the time to purchase prime commercial and retail space in one of its many vibrant neighborhoods.
-So far this year, retail sales in the city are up 3.2 percent over last year; elsewhere in the U.S., they're up 2.6 percent, so Boston is clearly doing something right.
-This growth is largely spurred by steadily rising consumer confidence and predictions that household income in the Boston-Cambridge-Quincy area will rise by at least 4 percent in 2015.
+This growth is largely spurred by steadily rising consumer confidence and predictions that household income in the Boston-Cambridge-Quincy area will rise.

 If you need a home for your business and are on the fence about looking in Boston proper, it's time to make it happen.
-Commercial and retail properties in the city do tend to cost more than out in the suburbs, but they give businesses unparalleled exposure and accessibility.
+Properties n the city do tend to cost more than out in the suburbs, but they give businesses unparalleled exposure and accessibility.
 Boston has a growing population that's largely made up of young, upwardly mobile professionals, and many of them want what your business has to offer.
 Buying or leasing retail space is a huge investment, but it's one that's sure to pay off in the long run.

 For various reasons, most businesses opt to lease rather than buy.
 If that's the case with you, you can take your pick from a seemingly endless array of options in all of Boston's neighborhoods.
 A gross lease, or full-service lease, is perhaps the most convenient option as everything is rolled into one payment.
 Net leases, which feature a lower base rent and include some or all of the costs of maintaining a property, tend to be more common.
 You'll also find properties available for modified gross leases, which offer a nice compromise between the two other options.